Music runs culture.

 Music should be multiplayer.

-Underneath, we’re building the intelligence layer for musical intent
+Underneath that, we’re building an intelligence layer for musical intent –

 not just what music sounds like,